Moe Kamikokuryo

 Moe Kamikokuryo (上國料萌衣, Kamikokuryō Moe) is a Japanese pop singer and model.
-She is a fourth-generation member of the idol pop group Angerme.
+She is a former fourth-generation member of the idol pop group Angerme.

 Biography

 Moe Kamikokuryo was born on October 24, 1999, in Kumamoto Prefecture, Japan.

 In November 2015, Kamikokuryo was chosen as the sole fourth-generation member of Angerme.

 In March 2017, Kamikokuryo joined Satoyama movement's new group, Kamiishinaka Kana, alongside Saki Nakajima, Ayumi Ishida and Tomoko Kanazawa.

 From 2019 to present day, Kamikokuryo models for fashion brand Evelyn.

+On December 20, it was announced that Moe Kamikokuryo would be graduating and leaving from ANGERME and Hello!
+Project at the end of the group's spring 2025 tour.

+On 18 June 2025, Moe Kamikokuryo graduated and left the group.

 Discography

 for Moe Kamikokuryo's releases with Angerme, see Angerme#Discography.